What is an Advertising Manager?

 What does an Advertising Manager do?

-Advertising managers typically do the following:
+An advertising manager will typically do the following:

 - Work with department heads or staff to discuss topics such as contracts, selection of advertising media, or products to be advertised